TABLE OF CONTENT

 The 12-volt rechargeable battery system offers your child continuous riding for up to an hour most of the time, so their ride can continue.
 The battery packs of an electric scooter are made up of several individual cells that are assembled together.

 The initial battery charge time of the 12v battery is 14 hours, with a ten-hour charge time after the initial charge.
-While the scooter is not in regular use, the batteries need to be charged monthly to maximize its performance.
+While the scooter is not in regular use, the batteries must be charged monthly to maximize performance.

 Charging the electric scooter is very simple.
 Insert one end of the battery charger into the charging port on the scooter and the opposite end of the charger into a wall outlet.

 Safety equipment, especially a helmet, is a must while riding an electric scooter to avoid serious injury.
-Depending on the riding conditions and the speed at which the child is traveling, you may need more or less equipment.
-These are the items that you should provide your child before allowing them to ride their scooter.
+Depending on the riding conditions and the speed at which the child travels, you may need more or less equipment.
+You should provide your child these items before allowing them to ride their scooter.

 The Push-To-Go technology, thumb-activated throttle, and rear foot brake are a Pulse Performance Electric Scooter’s bonus safety features.

 Pulse Performance Products warranties this product to be free of manufacturing defects for a period of 90 days from the purchase date.
-This limited warranty does not cover everyday use, wear and tear, cables, tires, or any damage, failure, or loss caused by incorrect assembly, maintenance, storage, or use of the electric scooter.
+This limited warranty does not cover everyday use, wear and tear, cables, tires, or any damage, failure, or loss caused by incorrect assembly, maintenance, storage, or electric scooter use.
 The warranty is limited to the replacement of the defective parts only.
 You can then get a new electric scooter or get a free repair.

 Pulse Performance Products™ does not provide or offer an extended warranty.
 However, If you have purchased an extended warranty, the retailer from which the scooter was purchased must honor it.
 In order to use it, please retain your original sales receipt and product serial number for future reference.